 2 people favorited this theater

 The Manhattan Opera House, operated by Oscar Hammerstein, opened on November 14, 1892.
 In less than a year, Hammerstein acknowledged the failure of his scheme to house high class opera at the site and ceded management of the facility to John Koster and Albert Bial.
-The long-time operators of a music hall/beer garden at 23rd Street and Sixth Avenue, the experienced managers brought their tried-and-true formula of variety acts and alcoholic beverages to the rechristened Koster and Bial’s on August 28, 1893, two days after the closing of their previous location.
+The long-time operators of a music hall/beer garden at W. 23rd Street and 6th Avenue, the experienced managers brought their tried-and-true formula of variety acts and alcoholic beverages to the re-christened Koster and Bial’s Music Hall on August 28, 1893, two days after the closing of their previous location.